WaDelma/poisson/README.md

 When PoissonGen is created using build_samples the algorithm calculates approximately the radius that is needed to create distribution with that many samples.
 Building of PoissonDisk with method build_samples for non-perioditic distributions is currently restricted to 2, 3 and 4 dimensions (due need of contanstants for each dimension).

-Samples can be given to the method for creating distribution to make it take those account when creating the distribution.

 Documentation is [here](https://WaDelma.github.io/poisson/)

-# TODO
-   * Can quadtree be compressed?
-Skip Quadtree?
-   * Benchmarks!